bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 ![myweb deployment](images/myweb-deployment.png)

-The actual creation time should be less than a minute but if you the status of `ContainerCreating` you may need to wait a few more seconds for the process to complete.
+The actual creation time should be less than a minute, you may see `ContainerCreating` you may need to wait a few more seconds for the process to complete.

 ```bash
 kubectl create deployment myweb --image=nginx --port=80